-Symbol Description

-Hot Surface (Burn Hazard)

-\triangle Read the User's Manual (Important Information)

-0 Off

-ı On

-c us Canadian Standards Association

-CATII OVERVOLTAGE (Installation) CATEGORY II, Pollution Degree 2 per IEC1010-1 refers to the level of Impulse Withstand Voltage protection provided.
+c∮∮∮ ® Canadian Standards Association CATII OVERVOLTAGE (Installation) CATEGORY II, Pollution Degree 2 per IEC1010-1 refers to the level of Impulse Withstand Voltage protection provided.
 Equipment of OVERVOLTAGE CATEGORY II is energy-consuming equipment to be supplied from the fixed installation.
 Examples include household, office, and laboratory appliances.

-C C-TIC Australian EMC Mark

-The European Waste Electrical and Electronic Equipment (WEEE) Directive (2002/96/EC) mark.
+N10140 C-TIC Australian EMC mark X The European Waste Electrical and Electronic Equipment (WEEE) Directive (2002/96/EC) mark.

-1.3 Safety Information
+1.2 Safety Information

 Use this instrument only as specified in this manual.
 Otherwise, the protection provided by the instrument may be impaired.
+Refer to the safety information in Warnings and Cautions sections.